Updated: Apr 13

 You can just imagine the "Price is Right" loser sound effect after that title.
 We understand.
 Follow us, as we gather our composure after laughing too hard at our ridiculous title...

-In mid-March 2019, the Flocking Around crew spent a Sunday at Table Mountain WHMA.
+During the winter 2019, the Flocking Around crew spent a Sunday at Table Mountain WHMA in Wyoming.
 Thanks to previous visits to Table Mountain, we knew there was likely to be large numbers of waterfowl and cranes.
 We could not have been more correct.

 An early departure is always required for a visit to Table Mountain.
-The area is almost 3 hours from the flocking roost in central Wyoming, and if you want to see your first flock before lunch, you had better get a move on.
+The area is almost 3 hours from the flocking roost in central Wyoming, and if you want to see your first flock of geese before lunch, you had better get a move on.
 We packed our car with optics, snacks, and rain gear, then prepared to leave.
 If you were curious what kind of gear we carry, here is our list:

 Celestron Trailseeker ED 10x42 Nockies (highly affordable binoculars; great color and lowlight performance)